pra33g/PDFBookmark/README.md

   3. Select the option 'Begin adding bookmarks'

 <h4>How to write a bookmarks.file</h4>
-  **fff**

-  1. Write  page number  followed by  title of the bookmark* , separated by a space.
+  1. Write  page number  followed by  title of the bookmark , separated by a space.
   2. One bookmark per line only.
   3. Example: 20 Page Twenty